 The website currently lists about 400 legal references.

-Gate 33: A new project for better access to family justice in the Laurentians
+Porte 33: A new project for better access to family justice

 Referring to Article 33 of Quebec’s Civil Code, the project aims to offer legal and psychosocial resources, focusing on the child’s best interests, to families experiencing a separation.
 The project’s objective is twofold: to improve access to family justice and to mitigate the impact of separation in the child’s life.

 1. A mobile legal clinic